 All members should receive periodic refresher training on the requirements of this policy.

 Reporting of Employee Convictions

 Convictions of certain offenses may restrict or prohibit an employee's ability to properly perform official duties.
-Therefore, all employees shall be required to promptly notify the Ventura County District Attorney's Office of any past and current criminal convictions.
+Therefore, all employees shall be required to promptly notify the Office of any past and current criminal convictions.